Coleridge-Initiative/big-data-and-social-science/README.md

 ## Soliciting feedback and improvement suggestions for the second edition

-We are currently planning a 2nd edtion of the book.
+We are currently planning a 2nd edition of the book.
 Please give us sugestions for imporvements and additional content by creating a github issue in this repository.